nickbild/security_bot/README.md

 The base of the robot is an iRobot Create 3, which is basically a Roomba robot vaccuum without the cleaning components.
 It provides a pair of motorized wheels with encoders, several infrared and bump sensors, an accelerometer, a gyroscope, and more to act as the base for any number of robotics projects.
 These sensors and actuators are accessible via Robot Operating System 2.

 Raspberry Pi 4s and NVIDIA Jetsons are officially supported platforms to control the iRobot, and Shield Bot is controlled with a Raspberry Pi 4.
-This computer provides the processing power to run the machine learning algorithms, run the application logic, and interact with the iRobot.
+This computer provides the processing power to run the machine learning algorithms, run the application logic, and handle interactions with the iRobot.

 A USB webcam was chosen for capturing images, and it also contains a microphone to sample environmental sounds.
 A speaker was connected to the Raspberry Pi to play the alarm sound.
 The LED ring built in to the iRobot was used for the flashing lights of the alarm.